a7ul/blog/src/pages/react-custom-renderer-3/index.md

 ---

-This is the third post of 3 post series on Custom React Renderers.
-I strongly recommend you to read
+This is the third post of 3 post series on Custom React Renderers.This post will cover **the update phase of the renderer**.

+I strongly recommend you to read earlier posts before reading this post.

-<a href='/react-custom-renderer-1/' target='_blank'>⚛️👆 Part 1/3 - Beginners guide to React Renderers...</a> and <a href='/react-custom-renderer-2/' target='_blank'>⚛️✌️ Part 2/3 - Beginners guide to React Renderers...</a>.
-This part will cover **the update phase of the renderer**.
+- <a href='/react-custom-renderer-1/' target='_blank'>⚛️👆 Part 1/3 - Beginners guide to React Renderers...</a> and
+- <a href='/react-custom-renderer-2/' target='_blank'>⚛️✌️ Part 2/3 - Beginners guide to React Renderers...</a>.

 ---